-Not yet.
-A couple of bills to legalize sports betting were introduced to the legislative authorities in Indiana in 2018, but none have yet been voted on.
-However, steady progress has been made towards the end of the year.
+Yes.
+A couple of bills to legalize sports betting were introduced to the legislative authorities in Indiana in 2018 and steady progress was made towards the end of the year.

-So for now at least, online sports betting is not legal in Indiana.
+As a result, online sports betting is now legal in Indiana.

 In May 2018 the US Supreme Court overturned a long-standing federal ban on sports betting and gave each state the authority to create their own laws governing it.